cdl-geneseo/geneseo-dictionary/D/Dyke.md

 # Dyke

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Dyke

 Created by  Unknown User (bli2), last modified on Nov 27, 2008

 dyke (NN): a derogatory term in reference to a lesbian.
 100% of those surveyed defined the word.
 (New word) (F06) LTiszenkel